-This report summarizes the results, conclusions and recommendations of this Programme in the area of general long term operation framework.
-More detailed information is included in the 30 technical reports prepared in the framework of this Programme which are available on http://www-ns.iaea.org/projects/salto/default.htm along with other information.
+This report summarizes the main results, conclusions and recommendations of this Programme and provides in the Appendices I - IV detailed information developed by the four Working Groups, which is to a large extent based on the four Final Working Group Reports.
+Complete information on the Programme is available on http://www-ns.iaea.org/projects/salto/default.htm .

 The contributions of all those involved in the Programme are greatly appreciated.
-In particular, the contributions in preparation of this report provided by P-T Kuo and Z. Kriz are acknowledged.
-The IAEA officers responsible for this report were R. Havel and E. Liszka of the Division of Nuclear Installation Safety.
+In particular, the contributions in preparation of this report provided by A. Duchac, Directorate General, Joint Research Centre, European Commission, and T. Taylor, Pacific Northwest National Laboratory (PNNL), are acknowledged.
+The IAEA officers responsible for this report were R. Havel, E. Liszka, and L. Wang of the Division of Nuclear Installation Safety.